Turkey Meatloaf Muffins are juicy, flavorful, quick to make, and egg-free & gluten-free, with a tender texture and a yummy barbecue sauce glaze!

 - 2 teaspoons Worcestershire sauce

-- Preheat oven to 375°F. Spray a six-cup muffin pan with nonstick cooking spray.
+- Preheat oven to 375°F. Line a rimmed baking sheet with foil.
+Spray a six-cup muffin tin with nonstick cooking spray and set on top of the baking sheet.

 - In a large bowl, combine ground turkey, olive oil, quick oats, garlic powder, and freshly ground black pepper.